 Ask what you need? – How important is that customer?
 How bad do you need revenue?
-How bad do you need work for your crews?
+How bad do you need work for yourself or your crew(s)?

 Make decisions with your eyes open.
 Sometimes you might take less-desirable jobs, but you need to know that going in.

-And the basis of not “accidentally” doing work at a loss is knowing what it costs you to do the job.
+And the basis of not “accidentally” doing work at a loss is knowing what it’ll cost you to do the job.

 What to Charge –

 In the end, you need to charge, on average, enough to create a sustainable profit margin after meeting all your financial obligations.

 You might choose for strategic reasons to accept some work that doesn’t make you money.
 But you should only do this if it makes you, on average, better able to make money long term.